Cooking with Mamma C

 pan of pasta al forno with basil

 You'll love Pasta al Forno with Smoked Mozzarella!
 Make this baked rigatoni recipe when you want a special meal but don't have time for lasagna.
-This family favorite can be ready in 45 minutes and happens to be vegetarian!
+This family favorite can be ready in 45 minutes!

 So, this is a cheesy, oven-baked pasta.
 But "pasta al forno" sounds more impressive, don't you think?